benbrastmckie/VSCodium/docs/git.md

 - Push these commits to the remote repository by hitting `P`.

 In order to reduce the number of conflicts, collaborators can may choose to avoid working on the same parts of the project, though this is not required.

-### GitHub CLI

-Especially while collaborating with others on a common project, it is convenient to use GitHub Issues in order to facilitate exchange the development of the project.
-Although one could attempt to limit all such exchange to a Markdown file in a shared repository, such files can quickly become cluttered or overlooked.
-By contrast, GitHub Issues allows collaborators to exchange ideas in an exchange of markdown files, where each thread corresponds to a given issue.

-GitHub Cli allows you to submit new issues to a repository without leaving the terminal.
-Accordingly, I have included a mapping in Which-Key to permit users to easily create and log a new issue without leaving the project they are working on.
-GitHub Cli also permits users to create pull-requests, along with a range of further features, and is currently being actively developed.
-However, assuming that all collaborators of a shared repo will have administrator access, there is no need for pull-requests, and so I have not included further mappings, though one could easily do so.
-In order to include this functionality in your configuration, refer to the **GitHub Cli** section in the [installation instructions](https://github.com/benbrastmckie/.config/blob/master/README.md) for setting up Git for use in NeoVim.

 ## [Overleaf](#Table-of-Contents)